MrMicrowaveOven/sudoku-solver/ReadMe.md

 ## 4. Rinse and Repeat

 My solution algorithm does each of these over and over again until the puzzle is solved.
 I haven't found a Sudoku that can't be solved by this yet.
 Let me know if you do!

+# To Dos

+1. When a board changes and 'Go!' is pressed:
+  * Remove the 'invalid board' error message.
+  * Make all numbers the standard black.
+2. Add a "Solve" button in case the user doesn't want to click many times.
+3. Show an "I can't solve that board" if my algorithm cannot solve.
+4. Add a "guess" functionality to the backend so that more boards can be solved.